spokestack/spokestack.io/content/docs/Concepts/asr.md

 ## Configuration

 ASR providers require various configuration, usually in the form of API keys, but sometimes runtime components.
-This configuration takes place when you first build a Spokestack `SpeechPipeline`; below is a list of configuration needed for each platform and some usage notes.
+This configuration takes place when you first build a Spokestack `SpeechPipeline` (or, in newer versions, `Spokestack` object).
+Below is a list of configuration needed for each platform and some usage notes.

 For Android, primitive configuration properties are set via a call to `setProperty(propertyName, value)` on the speech pipeline's builder (or a `SpeechConfig` object supplied to it); in iOS, they're set as fields of a `SpeechConfiguration` object.